davidmarsland/react-spike/README.md

 ---
 ### Lab: Learn the Fundamentals of Redux
 * Do the first `thinkster` lab <a target="_thinkster" href="https://thinkster.io/tutorials/learn-redux">Lab: Learn the Fundamentals of Redux</a>
 * Optionally you can create your own git branch to save your labs.
-Launch a new terminal:
+From a new terminal or powershell:
 ```
 cd react-redux-realworld-example-app
-git branch mylabs
+git branch mylabs00start
+git checkout mylabs00start
+git commit -am "starting point for labs"
-git checkout mylabs
+git checkout -b mylabs01reduxtodos
+git branch
 ```
 * Add Redux store with `createStore()`
 * Add DevTools to `createStore()` as on the previous page: